NVIDIA/aistore/docs/archive.md

  - /docs/archive.md/
 ---

-Training on very large datasets is not easy.
-One of the many associated challenges is a so-called [small-file problem](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=%22small+file+problem%22) - the problem that gets progressively worse given continuous random access to the entirety of an underlying dataset.
+Training neural networks on very large datasets is not easy (an understatement).

+One of the many associated challenges is a so-called [small-file problem](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=%22small+file+problem%22) - the problem that gets progressively worse given continuous random access to the entirety of an underlying dataset (that often also has a tendency to annually double in size).

-Addressing the problem often means providing some sort of serialization (formatting, logic) that, ideally, also hides the fact and allows to run unmodified clients and apps.
-AIS approach to this and closely related problems (choices, tradeoffs) can be summarized in one word: TAR.
-As in: TAR archive.
+One way to address the small-file problem involves providing some sort of *serialization* or *sharding* that allows to run **unmodified** clients and apps.

+Sharding - is exactly the approach that we took in AIStore.
+Archiving or sharding, in the context, means utilizing TAR, for instance, to combine small files into .tar formatted shards.

+> While I/O performance was always the primary motivation, the fact that a sharded dataset is, effectively, a backup of the original one must be considered an important added bonus.

-More precisely, AIS equally supports several archival mime types, including TAR, TGZ (TAR.GZ), and ZIP.
+Today AIS equally supports **four** archival formats: TAR, TGZ (TAR.GZ), ZIP, and [MessagePack](https://msgpack.org).

+> MessagePack, although very [popular](https://msgpack.org), is relatively less well-known, which is why this [Wikipedia](https://en.wikipedia.org/wiki/MessagePack) page might be a good start.

+> For MessagePack-formatted shards, there's no default [mime type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) and no (de-facto) standard file extension.
+AIS uses `application/*+msgpack` for mime and, respectively, `.msgpack` - for file extension.

-The support itself started way back when we introduced [distributed shuffle](/docs/dsort.md) (extension) that works with all the 3 listed formats and performs massively-parallel custom sorting of any-size datasets.
-Version 3.7 adds an API-level native capability to read, write and list archives.
+AIS can natively read, write, append(**), and list archives.
+In fact, the associated development started way back when we introduced [distributed shuffle](/docs/dsort.md) that performs massively-parallel custom sorting of any-size sharded datasets.
+Version 3.7 adds an API-level native capability to read, write and list archives, while version 3.10 adds the 4th supported format: MessagePack.

-In particular, `list-objects` API supports "opening" objects formatted as one of the supported archival types and including contents of archived directories into generated result sets.
+All sharding formats are equally supported across the entire set of AIS APIs.
+For instance, `list-objects` API supports "opening" objects formatted as one of the supported archival types and including contents of archived directories into generated result sets.
+Clients can run concurrent multi-object (source bucket => destination bucket) transactions to en masse generate new archives from [selected](/docs/batch.md) subsets of files, and more.

-APPEND to existing archives is also supported, although at the time of this writing is limited to TAR (format).
+APPEND to existing archives is also provided but limited to [TAR only](https://aiatscale.org/blog/2021/08/10/tar-append).

-In addition, clients can run concurrent multi-object (source bucket to destination bucket) transactions to generate new archives, and more.
+> Maybe with exception of TAR, none of the listed sharding/archiving formats was ever designed to be append-able - that is, not if we are actually talking about *appending* and not some sort of extract-all-create-new type emulation (that will certainly break the performance in several well-documented ways).

 See also: